MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Broom Hatter.md

 ### AI States
 #### Back and Dash
 The enemy walks forward, turns back, then turns back forward to do a continuous walk and changes direction when it touches a wall.
 Room boundaries and collision don't effect them.
+#### Walk and Jump
+The enemy walks back and forth and jumps with a timer.
 #### Walk
 The enemy walks on a straight line and changes direction when it touches a wall.
 Room boundaries don't effect them.
 #### Walk and Turn